piyushagade/Psyc/README.md

 What is this?
 ---
-Psyc is a minimal note-taking app for Linux based on electron.
+Psyc is a minimalistic **note-taking app** and a **to-do manager** for Linux based on electron.
 It is still in its early phases of developement, but it does work pretty well.
 And yes, Psyc has **markdown parsing capabilities**!

 Cloud backup
 ---